Menu

 Branch offices are better choices for SMEs.
 The branch office is part of the parent company as an entity, which means if losses occur, the parent company is responsible for them.
 If you pick this option, you need to hire at least one Singaporean.

-A representative office is meant for conducting research in Singapore.
+A representative office is meant to conduct research in Singapore.
 It's not a separate legal entity from the parent company and must have fewer than five employees.
 Because its purpose is research, it can't make a profit.
-Your parent company must be older than three years with an annual turnover of over S$250,000.
+Your parent company must be older than 3 years with an annual turnover of over S$250,000.

 Seeking help from government agencies